IHS Campus Parking Rules and Regulations

 - Reserved – Legal parking allowed with the specified permit category and/or license plate number.

-- Handicapped – State issued permanent or temporary permit MUST be displayed in addition to appropriate parking permit.
+- ADA – State issued permanent or temporary permit MUST be displayed in addition to appropriate parking permit.
 If the permit holder is not authorized to park in a specific lot they cannot use the ADA space in that lot.

 - If there are not ADA spaces available the permit holder is NOT authorized to park in a reserved space.